The Structure of the Building

 - Have the floors settled in excess of normal limits considering the size, age, and construction type of the building.

-- The Licensed Professional Engineer's knowledge of construction practices.
+- The Licensed Professional Engineer's general knowledge of construction practices.

-An Engineer's Report is not a list of detailed calculations that nobody understands as some web sites suggest.
-An Engineer's Report is the Licensed Professional Engineer's conclusions regarding the home inspection.
+An Engineer's Report is not a list of detailed calculations that nobody understands as some Web sites suggest.
+An Engineer's Report is the Licensed Professional Engineer's conclusions regarding the findings during the home inspection.
 Only a Licensed Professional Engineer can provide you with an Engineer's Report on the home or building you are considering purchasing.